jy19Phy/Noise-Enhanced-Neural-Networks-for-Analytic-Continuation/README.md

 Two floders are included.

-GaussionExample: code and data for the Gaussion-type spectral.
+GaussionExample: code and data for the Gaussion-type example.

 TransverseIsingExample: code and data for the transverse Ising model example.